Bishop Kopacz celebrates Thanksgiving Mass with St. Francis students - The Vicksburg Post

 During the Mass, Kopacz asked the students if they could name something they were thankful for.

-Answers from the students included thankfulness for more time with family, having food and one student said they were thankful they could still come to school.
+Answers from the students included thankfulness for more time with family, having food, and one student said they were thankful they could still come to school.

-In previous years, the entire student body at Vicksburg Catholic School, which includes the high school students from St. Aloysius, celebrated the Mass, but because of the social distancing requirements set by the Centers For Disease Control, only the upper elementary grades — fifth- and sixth-grade students — were allowed to participate.
+In previous years, the entire student body at Vicksburg Catholic School, which includes the high school students from St. Aloysius, celebrated the Mass.
+Because of the social distancing requirements set by the Centers For Disease Control, however, only the upper elementary grades — fifth- and sixth-grade students — were allowed to participate.

 “They are the leaders of St. Francis,” St. Francis principal Mary Arledge said, speaking of the students who attended.

-And while the Thanksgiving Mass could not be celebrated with the whole school, Arledge said it was nice for the older elementary students to have the opportunity to listen and interact with the Bishop.
+Although the Thanksgiving Mass could not be celebrated with the whole school, Arledge said it was nice for the older elementary students to have the opportunity to listen and interact with the Bishop.

 Earlier this year, a Mass was said during the school’s homecoming week, Arledge said, where the high school leaders — juniors and seniors — had the opportunity to participate.